No reviews

 • larger quantities on request

-Gift Wrap
+Gift packaging

-• the jar is available in a tasteful gift box, consisting of a cube box filled with black tissue paper
+• the jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper

-• for an overview of our gift packaging, please refer to the category gift packaging
+• for an overview of our gift packaging, please refer to the gift packaging section

 General advice

-• maqaw is used whole, bruised, or ground.
+• maqaw is whole, bruised, used or ground.

 • the taste can be dominant (citrus-slightly bitter), adjust the dosage accordingly